Student General Misconduct Procedures

 4. Suspension, restrictions or conditions placed on enrolment

 4.1 At any time throughout the process, the College Dean or Chief of Staff where they are involved in the process, may recommend to the Director Student Services to immediately suspend the student, or place restrictions or conditions on the student’s enrolment if necessary for the University to discharge its duty of care to its students, staff or Placement Partners until the matter is finalised, and there is prima facie evidence supporting the allegation(s).

 4.2 This may involve conditions or restrictions on access to the Campus, specific workplaces/areas of the University may be suspended; and/or directions regarding communication with the University, its staff, students or affiliates.
 Any immediate suspension, restriction or condition will be placed on the students file, a sanction applied in the Student Management System and relevant officers in the University will be notified noting clause 9 below.

-4.3 Restrictions on a student under clause 4 may be revoked or revised by the Director, Student Services, should additional relevant information be presented at any time prior to the matter being finalised.
+4.3 Restrictions on a student under clause 4 may be revoked or revised by the Director, Student Services, should additional relevant information be presented at any time before the matter is finalised.

 5. Withdrawal or referral of allegations

 5.1 At any stage the person who referred the allegation of Student Misconduct to the Director Student Services may withdraw the allegation.
 All parties will be notified in writing that the allegation(s) has been withdrawn.
 In most instances, the University will then deem the matter resolved.